flatironinstitute/finufft/README.md

 The fortran wrappers need a fortran compiler.
 See settings in the `makefile`.

+On a fedora linux system, the dependencies can be installed as follows:

+`sudo yum install git fftw3 fftw3-devel libgomp`

 ### Installation

 1. Download using `git`, `svn`, or as a zip (see green button above).